-Finally, the action of $\pi_1(\Conf^n \A^1(\C),\underline{P})$ on the covering space $\cHur_{ G,c}^n(\C)$ follows from two inputs: (1)our proof in Section~\ref{S:top} of a homeomorphism between $\cHur_{ G,c}^n(\C)$ with the analytic topology and a topologically defined Hurwitz space, (2) Fried and V\"{o}lklein's computation of the action of the braid group on this topologically defined Hurwitz space \cite[Section 1.4]{Fried}.
-Note that in \cite{Fried} the authors work with a quotient of $\Hur_{G,*}^{n, \text{top}}$, but their proof works equally well on $\Hur_{G,*}^{n, \text{top}}$ (and in fact their computation naturally occurs on $\Hur_{G,*}^{n, \text{top}}$ and they just pass to a quotient). \end{proof}
+Finally, the action of $\pi_1(\Conf^n \A^1(\C),\underline{P})$ on the covering space $\cHur_{ G,c}^n(\C)$ follows from two inputs: (1) our proof in Section~\ref{S:top} of a homeomorphism between $\cHur_{ G,c}^n(\C)$ with the analytic topology and a topologically defined Hurwitz space, (2) Fried and V\"{o}lklein's computation of the action of the braid group on this topologically defined Hurwitz space \cite[Section 1.4]{Fried}.
+In \cite{Fried} the authors work with a quotient of $\Hur_{G,*}^{n, \text{top}}$, but their proof works equally well on $\Hur_{G,*}^{n, \text{top}}$ (and in fact their computation naturally occurs on $\Hur_{G,*}^{n, \text{top}}$ and they just pass to a quotient). \end{proof}

-We let $c^n_{1,\geq M}$ be the subset of $c^n$ of tuples $(g_1,\dots,g_n)$ such that $g_1\cdots g_n=1$ and each conjugacy class of $c$ has at least $M$ indices $i$ with $g_i$ in that class.
-It is a standard group theory fact that for $M\geq 1$ such tuples automatically have $g_1,\dots,g_n$ generating $G$.
+We let $c^{n,G}_{1,\geq M}$ be the subset of $c^n$ of tuples $(g_1,\dots,g_n)$ such that $g_1\cdots g_n=1$, each conjugacy class of $c$ has at least $M$ indices $i$ with $g_i$ in that class, and the $g_1,\dots,g_n$ generate $G$.
 The following theorem and corollary show that, at least for components including every inertia type at least $M$ times, the component invariant described in Theorem~\ref{T:LI} exactly cuts out the components over $\C$ we have described topologically in Theorem~\ref{T:CcompLong} as corresponding to braid group orbits, and that further these also exactly correspond to the components over $\overline{\F}_q$.